Nera26/pokerhub/README.md

 This single command executes the backend and frontend unit tests, contract tests, and frontend E2E suite.

+## Release

+The release workflow publishes player documentation only after the following checks succeed:

+- `.github/workflows/spectator-privacy.yml`
+- `.github/workflows/soak.yml`
+- `.github/workflows/failover-drill.yml`
+- `.github/workflows/proof-archive.yml`

+If any of these workflows fail, the release job will fail and docs will not be uploaded.

 ## Documentation

 - [Game Engine Overview](docs/game-engine.md) – state transitions, message schemas, and timers.